slideloft/new-docs/building-apps/basic-wallet.md

  \`\`\`bash npm i -D lodash-es \`\`\`

 There’s a lot going on in this file, but since this isn’t a Stencil tutorial we’ll skip the details.
-What this allows us to do it to use a `<stellar-prompt prompter={this.prompter} />` component elsewhere in our project.
+What this allows us to do it to use a `<bantu-prompt prompter={this.prompter} />` component elsewhere in our project.
 It's worth noting the variables available to us in the `prompter` property.

  \`\`\`ts export interface Prompter { show: boolean; message?: string; placeholder?: string; options?: Array; resolve?: Function; reject?: Function; } \`\`\`